 Kenneth learned about guns from his father and soon he developed a love for wild life.
 But Kenneth Anderson never went back to his mother country and spent all his life in Bangalore where hedied in 1974.
 A lot of Englishmen left India in 1947 and even Jim Corbett went away to Kenya, but Kenneth deserves credit as he stayed on In India after freedom and never thought of going back to England and Scotland.

 Kenneth Anderson will however be remembered as a big game hunter.
 He loved India and the simple villagers who resided in the south Indian jungles.
 Very often these villagers fell prey to man-eating leopards and tigers.
 Kenneth who loved big game hunting took up the onerous task of getting rid of man eaters.
 Unlike most other hunters, Kenneth usually hunted the big cats alone.
 His official records are perhaps a shade below those of Jim Corbett but he did manage to shoot 8 man eating leopards and 7 tigers.
-Unofficially he may have
+Unofficially he may haveshot a few more and his tally could be about 35 big cats.

 Kenneth also had the distinction of shooting a few rogue elephants which is perhaps the most difficult task for a big game hunter.